joebew42/twitch/docs/_posts/2017-08-31-dont-look-at-the-dashboard.md

 **What are my feelings about the session**

 * I tend to look at the Twitch dashboard too often, this makes the stream not linear.
-* Maybe I talk too much about a topic, I've try to be shorter
+* Maybe I talk too much about a topic, I've try to be shorter.

 **What's good**